 (6) The Board may not make an order under this regulation that a participant pay a civil penalty in respect of the contravention of a civil penalty provision if the IMO has demanded that the participant pay to the IMO a civil penalty in respect of the contravention.

 [Regulation 33 inserted in Gazette 16 Aug 2005 p.
-3839-42.]
+3839-42; amended in Gazette 5 Jun 2012 p.
+2354.]

 34. Enforcement of orders of the Board